 By Size Of Household

 As the family grows, so does the average grocery spend.
-Two-person households spent $7,865 in 2017 on groceries.
+Two-person households spent $4,791 in 2020 on groceries, or food at home.

 Why did overall spending peak at four people?
-Average income actually appears to drop off once you move past four-person households, with the five- or more-person household averaging $89,585 compared to the four-person household’s $105,088.
+Average income actually appears to drop once you move past four-person households, with the five- or more-person household averaging $7,848 compared to the four-person household’s $7,407.

-When you compare United States’ food spending by region, the West spends the most followed by the Northeast, the Midwest and then the South.
+When you compare prices on food spending by region, the West spends the most followed by the Northeast, the Midwest and then the South.

-Unsurprisingly, city dwellers seem to spend a bit more on food than everyone else.
-When looking at consumer units within urban areas versus those outside urban areas, the urbanites spent an average of $7,844 compared to $7,212 for outsiders.
+Unsurprisingly, city dwellers seem to be buying a lot more food than everyone else.
+When looking at consumer units within urban areas versus those outside urban areas, the urbanites spent an average of $7,489 compared to $6,588 for outsiders.

-Households where the reference person (the person on the survey who is named as the owner or renter of the home) is under 25 years old spent the least on food in 2017, just $4,759.
+Households where the reference person (the person on the survey named the owner or renter of the home) is under 25 years old spent the least on food in 2020, about $4,526.
 This was likely due to the fact that they were the lowest earners of all the age groups.
-They were followed by those in the 65 years and older bracket, who spent $6,818 in 2017.
+They were followed by those in the 65 years and older bracket, who spent $5,698 in 2020.

-The two highest-spending groups were 35 – 44 years old and 45 – 54 years old, spending $9,376 and $9,270 respectively.
+The two highest-spending groups in 2020 were 35 – 44 years old and 45 – 54 years old, spending $9,343 and $8,783 respectively.
 These groups also spend more dollars on food away from home than any other group.

 The Truth About Eating Out

-Going to a restaurant is a lot of fun.
-It can be a great way to socialize and eat delicious food that you wouldn’t be able to make yourself.
+Going to a restaurant is a lot of fun and can be a great way to socialize and eat delicious food that you wouldn’t be able to make yourself.
 Eating out can also be very helpful and convenient for those who don’t have the time or energy to cook for themselves.